2024 Schedule EIC Form and Instructions

 What Is Form 1040 Schedule EIC?

-Page two of IRS Form 1040A and Form 1040 both request that you attach Schedule EIC if you have a qualifying child and wish to claim the Earned Income Credit (EIC).
-You can not file Schedule EIC with the shortest IRS Form 1040EZ.
+Page two of IRS Form 1040 requests that you attach Schedule EIC if you have a qualifying child and wish to claim the Earned Income Credit (EIC).
+Schedule EIC can only be attached to Form 1040 and Form 1040-SR.

 The first page of form Schedule EIC asks that you list the name of one to three qualifying children, their SSN, year of birth, and the number of months the child lived with you during the tax year.
 The second page of Schedule EIC contains the general instructions for the form, however, you will also need the line item instructions and worksheets found within the corresponding Form 1040 or 1040A instructions booklet.

-Who Must File Form 1040 Schedule EIC?
+Who Must File Schedule EIC?

-- You have a qualifying child: son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister, or a descendant of any of them (grandchild, niece, or nephew).
+• You have a qualifying child: son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister, or a descendant of any of them (grandchild, niece, or nephew).

-- Qualifying child is under age 19 at the end of the tax year, and younger than either you or your spouse if filing jointly.
+• Qualifying child is under age 19 at the end of the tax year, and younger than either you or your spouse if filing jointly.

-- Qualifying child is under age 24 at the end of the tax year, is a student, and younger than either you or your spouse if filing jointly.
+• Qualifying child is under age 24 at the end of the tax year, is a student, and younger than either you or your spouse if filing jointly.

-- Qualifying child lived with you in the United States for more than half of the tax year.
+• Qualifying child lived with you in the United States for more than half of the tax year.

 Click any of the IRS Schedule EIC Form and Instructions links below to download, save, view, and print the file for the corresponding year.
 These free PDF files are unaltered and are sourced directly from the publisher.